 The district monitors weather conditions and consults with meteorologists, the City of Madison, Madison Police and transportation providers.
 We will consider closing schools at negative 25 degrees.

 We use this information to consider closing buildings in cases of extreme cold, snow or other hazardous conditions.
-To help our families and staff plan for any closures, we make every effort to make a decision on closing by 9pm the evening prior.
+To help our families and staff plan for any closures, we make every effort to make a decision on closing by 9pm the evening prior or by 5:30 am the morning of.

 When schools are closed, are other activities canceled as well?